 Onboarding is all about giving your customers the best possible chance of getting the most out of your product or service.
 The better they understand it, the more useful it becomes.

 When you onboard well, providing ongoing training and support, your customers are far likelier to stick with you for the long-haul.

 How onboarding optimises user retention – 5 statistics

-In early 2020 we carried out onboarding research with a sample group of 216 people to find out more about their experiences as customers.
+In 2020 we carried out onboarding research with a sample group of 216 people to find out more about their experiences as customers.
 We specifically wanted to know what role onboarding played in their experiences, how well brands are performing in that respect, and how they could do better.

 Here are the standout onboarding statistics to emerge from our survey, and what your business can learn from them…

 1. Over 90% of customers feel that the companies they buy from ‘could do better’ when it comes to onboarding new users/customers.